-To Forgive or Not to Forgive: A Closer Look at the Biden Administration's Student Debt Relief Plan
+To Forgive or Not to Forgive: A Closer Look at the Biden Administration's Student Debt Forgiveness Plan

-Join APPAM, Journal of Policy Analysis and Management (JPAM), and special guests for a panel discussion on the Biden Administration's proposed student debt relief plan as we explore the benefits and drawbacks of this historic and controversial proposal.
+On May 24, 2023 APPAM, along with the Journal of Policy Analysis and Management (JPAM), and special guests hosted a panel discussion on the Biden Administration's proposed student debt forgiveness plan as we explore the benefits and drawbacks of this historic and controversial proposal.

 This event is based off JPAM's segment "Point/Counterpoint."
 Learn more about the format here.